IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

   last_reaction_to_congestion_time = now
 end
 ~~~

+The reference window reduction when congestion due to L4S marking or increased delay is detected is constrained by a number of factors:

+* For cases that the target rate is lower than the acknowledged bitrate, it is likely that the target bitrate is already reduced because of an increased RTT.
+A further (large) decrease of the reference window would then only lead to an unnecessary undershoot.

+* For large RTTs, a restriction attenuates variations in the reference window

+* When the reference window is close to the last known max value, this reduces large variations

+* When ref_wnd_delay_scale is small

 Link layer losses, i.e losses that are not congestion related can lead to unwarranted congestion back-off.
 One method is to apply congestion backoff only when an average loss rate exceeds a threshold.
 A suggested modification to the code above is found in {{link-loss-rate-policer}}.